aiven/aiven-docs/docs/products/clickhouse/get-started.md

 <Tabs groupId="group1">
 <TabItem value="1" label="Console" default>
-1. Log in to the [Aiven Console](https://console.aiven.io/), and go to your organization > project > Aiven for MySQL service.
+1. Log in to the [Aiven Console](https://console.aiven.io/), and go to your organization > project > Aiven for ClickHouse service.
 1. On the <ConsoleLabel name="overview"/> page of your service, click **Quick connect**.
 1. In the **Connect** window, select a tool or language to connect to your service, follow